nhamlv-55/SpacerVisBackend/README.md

 Another fork using the same backend is maintained by Aishwarya [here] (https://github.com/aishr/saturation-visualization)

-__Note__: because of the docker network interface on Mac, this instruction only works on Linux.
 # Using Docker
 ## 1. Start the container